mappiamo/mapi-geoCMS/doc/index.rst

 3) Event: event is like the place, but you can define start and end dates
 4) Route: this content contains route on the map for long distance travels

-All content types can difine place-marker on the map and can be used draw functions exloding route.
+All content types can create place-marker on the map and can be used draw functions excluding route.

 About semantic web
 ------------------